 Guilt is an emotion that stems from either a conscious or an unconscious source.
 This emotion, although troublesome, can be used for growth, self-awareness, and productivity.

-However, if the feeling persists to the degree that it impedes your day to day functioning, it is crucial to take measures to overcome this feeling.
+However, if the feeling persists to the degree that it impedes your day-to-day functioning, it is crucial to take measures to overcome this feeling.

 Regardless of its cause, guilt is an emotion that must be resolved.
-The resolution comes when you acknowledge everything that you are feeling, accept the reason behind why you are feeling a certain way and consequently, work towards forgiving yourself.
+The resolution comes when you acknowledge everything that you are feeling, accept the reason behind why you are feeling a certain way, and consequently, work towards forgiving yourself.

-Understand and recognise the types of guilt
+Understand and Recognize the Types of Guilt

 Guilt comes in many shapes and forms.
 It can help you become a better person, or it can eat you up inside until you are no more who you used to be.
 Generally, there are two types of guilt- adaptive or pro-social guilt and maladaptive guilt.
 The former category of guilt is healthy.
-An individual experiencing adaptive guilt has a sense of responsibility as well as sense of transgression.
+An individual experiencing adaptive guilt has a sense of responsibility as well as a sense of transgression.

-On the other hand, the latter category of guilt can be painful for the experiencer.
+On the other hand, the latter category of guilt can be painful for the experience.
 This type of guilt can drive you to feel hopeless and ashamed.
 It can crush your self-esteem and how you perceive yourself to be.
 This guilt should be immediately dealt with.

 Maladaptive guilt has three types: